Skip to content

 Walkthrough

 The pull request introduces enhanced SSL configuration support for MySQL connections in the Ibis server.
 Two new optional fields, ssl_mode and ssl_ca, are added to the MySqlConnectionInfo class to provide more flexible SSL connection options.
 A new SSLMode enumeration is created to define different SSL connection modes, and a new method _create_ssl_context is implemented to handle SSL context creation based on the specified configuration.
+Additionally, testing capabilities are improved with new fixtures and test cases for various SSL scenarios.

 Changes